 Being active every day is really important for leading happy and healthy lives.
-Although you currently can’t do all the things you usually enjoy, there are still many ways we can incorporate physical activity throughout our day.
+Although you currently might not be able to do all the things you usually enjoy, there are still many ways we can incorporate physical activity throughout our day.
 You can do this on your own or with our family and friends, even if numbers are limited and it is at a distance.

 What is physical activity?